Fraol123/simple_shell/README.md

-##

-# shell

-This is our simple Shell implementation.
-If you want to learn about SHELL, you can this file or you can go to the *simple_shell* documentat>

-This project was created to **ALX-Holberton School.**
+# 0x16.
+C - Simple Shell

+This project is an implementation of the shell created as the final project for the C code sprint at **ALX Africa**.

 ## Table of contents :clipboard: